-Walk along this center’s 0.75-mile nature trail in Historic Latta Plantation Park near Charlotte to see and learn about more than 20 species of eagles, hawks, owls and other raptors or birds of prey.
-The Carolina Raptor Center takes in about 700 injured or orphaned birds annually, and offers interactive programs for kids of all ages.
+Walk along this center’s 0.75-mile nature trail in Historic Latta Plantation Park near Charlotte to see and learn about more than 30 species of eagles, hawks, owls, and other raptors or birds of prey.
+The Carolina Raptor Center takes in about 900 injured or orphaned birds annually, and it offers interactive programs for kids of all ages.

 2 Alligator River National Wildlife Refuge

 2 Alligator River National Wildlife RefugeOuter BanksSee on map

-This 154,000-acre refuge was established to preserve a wetland habitat called the pocosin, a Native American word meaning ‟swamp-on-the-hill.”
+This 150,000-plus-acre refuge was established to preserve a wetland habitat called the pocosin, a Native American word meaning ‟swamp-on-the-hill.”
 You can walk trails into a freshwater swamp or a cypress swamp, or take a tram or guided canoe tour to look for animals ranging from swans and river otters to black bears.
-There’s also a nighttime Red Wolf Howling Safari where you’ll learn to ‟talk” to the refuge’s largely unseen red wolf population by howling and hope they howl back.
+There’s also a nighttime Red Wolf Howling Safari where you’ll learn to talk to the refuge’s largely unseen red wolf population by howling and hope they howl back.

 3 Carolina Tiger Rescue

 3 Carolina Tiger RescuePittsboroSee on map

-Here you can take a reservations-only guided tour to meet tigers and other endangered carnivores that have found sanctuary at Carolina Tiger Rescue facility 30 miles west of Raleigh.
+Here you can take a reservations-only guided tour to meet tigers and other endangered carnivores that have found sanctuary at the Carolina Tiger Rescue facility 30 miles west of Raleigh.
 Tours, including a seasonal twilight tour, bring you close to the animals at their most active times.

 4 Animal Park at the Conservators Center

 4 Animal Park at the Conservators CenterBurlingtonSee on map

-Lions, tigers and bobcats are just three of the 20 species totaling nearly 90 exotic animals you’ll see up close.
-The Conservators Center focuses on education, conservation and rescue.
-And it also offers a variety of tours year-round, including some specifically for kids and families, as well as the Adult Twilight Tour (when you can see the nocturnal animals at play) during evenings from April through September.
+Lions, tigers and bobcats are just three of the 20 species totaling more than 70 exotic animals you’ll see up close.
+The Animal Park at the Conservators Center focuses on education, conservation and rescue.
+And it also offers a variety of tours year-round, including some specifically for kids and families, as well as seasonal tours.

 5 Grandfather Mountain